Your body has the wisdom to heal itself. My role is to guide your body to reconnect with this wisdom.

 + Move out of living in survival mode, and move towards healing and resiliency.

 Personalized and holistic: Pranasacral offers a non-cathartic, integrated approach to your well-being.
-We start with a mind-body assessment so that everything we do together is tailored to your individual constitution and the personal ecosystem that is your life.
+Because you and your life experiences are unique, I don’t use generic protocols.
+Everything we do together is tailored to your individual constitution and the personal ecosystem that is your life.

-We are partners: I’m an empath, so I feel “all the feels”, but I’m also a pragmatist.
-And I don’t want your health and well-being to be dependent on anyone else!
+We are partners: I feel “all the feels”, but I’m also a pragmatist.
+And, I don’t want your health and well-being to be dependent on anyone else!
 So, my wish is to share my skills and experience so that you can empower yourself.
 With every session, we’ll explore a simple practice that you can take home.
 Personalized strategies, so you can begin to create a foundation to support yourself through the ebbs and flows of life.

 Body=mind: Research has shown that our early history informs our development, our sense of who we are in the world, and how we relate to others.
 Our life experiences shape our thoughts, beliefs and feelings, and these are reflected in our nervous system, hormones, and even posture.
 The reverse is also true.
-That’s why I’m just about to complete a 2-year NARM™ clinical training, which builds on the insights of Somatic Experiencing® to bring together a mind-body approach.
+That’s why I’m just about to complete a 2-year NARM™ clinical training, which builds on the insights of Somatic Experiencing® to bring together talk and touch.

 I do this work because I’ve been there.
 And I figured out that I didn’t have to stay stuck.
 That the way out, is in.

-Now, I guide others by drawing on teachings that I have woven together in my own journey, including intensive study and certification in Craniosacral therapy, Yoga and Ayurveda, psychology, birth process work, developmental trauma, epigenetics and mindfulness.
+Now, I guide others by drawing on teachings that I have woven together in my own journey, including intensive study and certification in Craniosacral therapy, Yoga and Ayurveda, pre/peri-natal and developmental psychology, Somatic Experiencing, NARM, and mindfulness.
 (Yes, I’m committed to ongoing professional development!)
-Plus, you get all my experience from my former life in public health research, coordinating community projects, and as an educator.
+Plus, you get a meeting of interpersonal and structural perspectives from my former life: in public health research, coordinating community projects, and as an educator.

 I offer these medicines to you because I know they work: they have helped me to transform the suffering of anxiety, pain and despair; they are what I draw on to create a life with more courage, resiliency and presence.